Yasho-Bapat/thesis-SSL/uptane_notes/questions.md

 * Can you explain terminating delegations?
   *
 * I realized that one change I have to do is I should ideally show multiple update images coming from the image repository and then all of them being packaged and shipped as one bundle.

+### November 6th
+* Last in person meeting
+* Did you get a chance to go through the [Google Doc](https://docs.google.com/document/d/1qvwMfmPXuJJko51OcnTHaV-s3GYYVfpgfMq_4CGSr5k/edit?tab=t.0#heading=h.jw29vkrdvnh9)?
+* Would you be willing to write an LoR for me?
+Not immediately, but sometime in the near future?
+* There's this [SAE conference](https://saeindia.zohobackstage.in/Automotive-Cybersecurity) in Bangalore November 22 and 23, on automotive cybersecurity.
+The agenda seems interesting, it is about TARA for charging ECUs and more importantly, discusses automotive cybersecurity standards in india.
+I think it could be a good opportunity to promote Uptane, network and get an understanding about Indian standards for automotive cybersecurity.
+I was thinking about going - Would NYU be able to sponsor my registration?
+  * It is 12,000 + tax ~= $170.
+I will manage the flight tickets and accommodation by myself.
+* I think I've been doing good work on gittuf - I've designed the high level idea about how the hooks distribution should work with Patrick, and i'm developing a PoC for it.
+Since I'm not getting any credit for it, I was wondering if I could get compensated for it.
+I remember in our first meeting you mentioned that I can't get paid and get credit for the same work but we can figure out a workaround if I do good work.
+This doesn't count as credit.
+What do you think?